Renzo-Olivares/SimpleToDo/README.md

 ## FAQ
 **Q: Where can I report bugs, get support, or make feature requests?**

-A: XDA-THREAD Link or github
+A: XDA-THREAD: https://forum.xda-developers.com/android/apps-games/app-simple-tasks-t3909757/post79086109#post79086109  or here on Github's issue tracker.

 **Q: Where is my backup stored?**